cdevroe/unmark-chrome/README.md

 ## Loading your version in Chrome
 Now you should be able to load the unpacked extension locally and test.
 To do that simply follow these instructions:

-* Go To `chrome:://extensions` in Chrome.
+* Go To `chrome://extensions` in Chrome.
-* Check the `Developer Mode` checkbox
+* Check the `Developer Mode` checkbox.
-* Click the button that says `Load unpacked extension`
+* Click the button that says `Load unpacked extension`.
-* Choose the location of your code
+* Choose the location of your code.

 ## Shipping your version